jose56wonton/Algorithms_2018/README.md

-# Algorithms_2018
+# Algorithms

-This is a repo for my Algorithms homework.
+This is just a repo to hold my algorithms homework for easy record taking :)